-Poor oral habits such as mouth-breathing, prolonged use of a dummy, thumb sucking and tongue thrusting can have a negative effect on the development of the teeth.
+Poor oral habits such as mouth-breathing, prolonged use of a dummy, thumb-sucking and tongue thrusting can have a negative effect on the development of the teeth.
 Improper tongue placement when swallowing can contribute to malocclusion, for example, in front teeth being pushed forward.
-If you are considering orthodontic work or a pre-orthodontic appliance, correcting any myofunctional issues will support your treatment.
-It will also help to reduce any possibility of relapse.
+If you are considering orthodontic work or a pre-orthodontic appliance, correcting any Myofunctional issues will support your treatment.
+It will also help to reduce the possibility of relapse.

 Aims of Myofunctional Therapy

 The aim of Myofunctional therapy is to eliminate any poor oral habits and create good tongue posture.
 Myofunctional therapy goals are having the tongue sitting on the roof of the mouth, and there is good nasal breathing with the lips together.
 When working in conjunction with a dentist or orthodontist who is looking at function this then enables space for the teeth, and good facial growth.